-Invest today WHAT ARE UISTWIND AND NORTH UIST DEVELOPMENT COMPANY TRADING LIMITED (NUDC-T)?
-North Uist Development Company Limited is a Community Benefit Society (Reg. no. 7738) established in 2018 to raise funds to develop and run the North Uist Wind Turbine scheme referred to as UistWind.
+WHAT ARE UISTWIND AND NORTH UIST DEVELOPMENT COMPANY TRADING LIMITED (NUDC-T)?
+North Uist Development Company (Trading) Limited is a Community Benefit Society (Reg. no. 7738) established in 2018 to raise funds to develop and run the North Uist Wind Turbine scheme referred to as UistWind.

-We are planning to build a 1800kW wind turbine scheme which will create electricity to feed into the National grid and thereby raise funds for the benefit of the North Uist Community.
+We have built a 1800kW wind turbine scheme which will create electricity to feed into the National grid and thereby raise funds for the benefit of the North Uist Community.
 In 2011, this project was identified as a priority for developing the North Uist community.
 A viable site was subsequently identified on Criongrabhal, near Clachan-na-Luib.
-We now have all the necessary permissions in place and are looking for investors to help us make this a reality.
+The wind turbines are now operational and generating electricity.

 WHAT IS A COMMUNITY BENEFIT SOCIETY?
 A Community Benefit Society is an organisation that operates its business for the benefit of the community rather than just for shareholders or members of the society.
 Its objectives must have an overarching community purpose and surplus profits are returned to the community it serves.